DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 - A RAG system: *darkrag* (my very own)
 - A way to bring it all together: *n8n*

-I run all of these different components using *docker*.
-If you're not familiar with *docker*, there are plenty of guides out there to get you started.
+All of these components run in Docker containers.
+If you are new to Docker, I recommend checking out some beginner guides before proceeding.

-One important thing to note is that I configured all of my containers to run on a specified network named `ai-network`.
-This enables the different containers to talk to each other.
+All of my containers run on a custom Docker network called ai-network.
+This ensures they can communicate with each other without needing manual configuration.

 For my system (Arch Linux), I created daemons in my `~/systemd/.config/systemd/user/` directory, but you can easily adapt for whatever system you're using, be it Windows, Mac, or a different Linux distribution.
 I opted for running the containers separately, instead of in a large `docker-compose` setup, so I can easily enable/disable different components if I need to free up some memory.